Azul Conecta: TwoFlex Aviação Inteligente (2017-2020)

 In November 2017, Twoflex was granted rights to operate regular feeder passenger flights connecting smaller locations to main cities in all Brazilian territory.
 At the time, this authorization led to the increase of services provided by Voe Minas Gerais.

 Being authorized to operate feeder services nationwide, on April 12, 2019, TwoFlex announced an adapted Essential Air Service partnership with GOL Linhas Aéreas in which TwoFlex would operate feeder services on behalf of Gol in the States of Amazonas, Pará and Mato Grosso.
 Following the same trend, flights to six locations in Rio Grande do Sul and eleven in Paraná were confirmed.

 Another consequence of this authorization was being allowed to bid for slots at São Paulo–Congonhas Airport.
 On August 14, 2019, the National Civil Aviation Agency of Brazil confirmed that TwoFlex was granted 14 slots at Congonhas but can only operate using the auxiliary runway 17L/35R.
 TwoFlex plans to connect São Paulo-Congonhas with three cities in São Paulo State and one in Rio de Janeiro State.

 Acquisition by Azul Brazilian Airlines (2020-present)

 On 14 January 2020, Azul Brazilian Airlines signed an agreement to purchase Twoflex.
 On March 27, 2020, the Brazilian regulatory bodies gave its full permission (nihil obstat) to the purchase and sale of flights started on April 14, 2020.
 On 11 August 2020, the airline was rebranded as Azul Conecta to reflect its partnership with Azul Brazilian Airlines.
 It operates feeder services to bases of Azul.

+On May 28, 2025, Azul Brazilian Airlines filed for Chapter 11 bankruptcy after being affected with higher expenses within the last year.
+The company has plans to shed up to $2 billion in debt, receive $1.6 billion in financing throughout the procedure, and an additional $950 million in financing upon exiting bankruptcy, with bondholders and strategic partners such as American Airlines and United Airlines supporting the restructuring.
+Azul stated that they plan to exit bankruptcy in the beginning of 2026.